Alexandria, Missouri

 Alexandria is a city in eastern Clark County, Missouri, United States.
 As of the 2020 census, its population was 105.

-Alexandria is part of the Fort Madison–Keokuk, IA-MO Micropolitan Statistical Area.
+Alexandria is part of the Fort Madison-Keokuk micropolitan area.

 History

 Alexandria was founded in the 1830s.
 The community was named after John Alexander, the proprietor of a nearby ferry.
 A post office called Alexandria has been in operation since 1840.

 Geography

 Alexandria is located in northeast Clark County adjacent to the Mississippi River.
 The city is on combined US routes 61 and 136.
 Wayland is approximately seven miles to the west on Route 136 and Keokuk, Iowa is five miles to the northeast on Route 136.
 Warsaw, Illinois lies across the Mississippi about 1.5 miles to the east.

 According to the United States Census Bureau, the city has a total area of 0.39 sqmi, of which 0.38 sqmi is land and 0.01 sqmi is water.

 Located along the Mississippi River, Alexandria is prone to flooding, with large swaths of the area submerged during the Great Flood of 1993.